|

 affairs) or increasingly accepted socially (gay sexual activity by consenting

+adults).
 One of the reasons for this treatment 'Religious

 Life without Integrity' is to raise these issues and break the surrounding